In search for a perfect baby, early adopters do not shy away from using unproven genetic screening technologies.

 In a recent article in the UK’s Daily Mail, Rafal Smigrodzki, father of Aurea, the first baby born after polygenic embryo screening, states that it is a parent’s responsibility to ensure "the best possible genetic health outlook" for their child.
 Amidst ongoing debates on the ethical and social implications of PGT-P (pre-implantation genetic testing for polygenic disorders), he defends his own procreative choice with the following statement: "I see the diversity argument as especially immoral.
 It would be wrong to increase “diversity” by randomly removing adults’ limbs or eyes.
 It would be wrong to increase the diversity of smiles by randomly denying some adult people access to dental care.
 By the same token, it would be wrong to deprive some future people of good health by denying them proper genetic care before they are born."

-Even if Smigrodzki’s statement may sounds as a provocation to many, it outlines the logic of parents, who can pay for expensive IVF treatments and would love the opportunity to select an embryo with a superior combination of genes.
-It is like purchasing an insurance policy that guarantees a better life for the child, as well as a better return on invested parental effort.
-The birth of Aurea from an IVF embryo screened for genetic disorders prior to implantation is not only a living proof of the potential of genomics for reproductive medicine, but also an example of how the adoption of new technologies usually happens far before scientists, policymakers and social advocates have reached a consensus on the benefits or disadvantages of a given innovation.
+Even if Smigrodzki’s statement sounds like a provocation to many, it outlines the logic of parents who can pay for expensive IVF treatments and would love the opportunity to select an embryo with a superior combination of genes.
+The birth of Aurea from an IVF embryo pre-screened for genetic disorders is not only a living proof of the potential of genomics for reproductive medicine, but an example of how the adoption of new technologies happens long before scientists, policymakers and social advocates have reached a consensus on the benefits or disadvantages of a given innovation.